 During pre-sleep our body slows down, heart rate and breathing rates slow and our muscles start to relax.
 We are not properly asleep during this phase, alternating between sleeping and being awake.

-During REM sleep (which takes up about 20% of our sleep time) we dream.
+REM (which takes up about 20% of our sleeping time) we dream.

 It is common that we wake for a few seconds every couple of hours